phos-tou-kosmou/From-The-Git-Go/README.md

 # From-The-Git-Go

-cli-tool that will allow you to easily make new repos in github
+cli tool that will allow you to easily make new repos in github

 first:
     `$go build main.go`